 Contractor Liability Insurance protects you against substantial legal expenses.

-In the course of your work, you could get sued for causing bodily injury, property damage, or accused of advertising injury (libel and slander) by a third party, such as a client.
-Contractors Liability Insurance can help cover attorney fees, court-ordered damages, medical bills, and funeral expenses if you are held liable.
+A third party can sue you, in the course of your work, for causing bodily injury, property damage, or accused of advertising injury (libel and slander).
+Thus, if you’re liable, Contractors Liability Insurance can help cover attorney fees, court-ordered damages, medical bills, and funeral expenses.